CloudLabs-MOC/CloudLabs-SEED/Cryptography/Hash-Length-Extension-Attack-Lab/Hash-Length-Extension-Attack-Lab.md

 &mac=dc8788905dbcbceffcdd5578887717c12691b3cf1dac6b2f2bcfabc14a6a7f
 ```

-Students should replace the value JohnDoein the myname field with their actual names (no space is
+Students should replace the value `JohnDoein` the `myname` field with their actual names (no space is
 allowed).
 This parameter is to make sure that different students’ results are different, so students cannot
 copy from one another.
 The server does not use this argument, but it checks whether the argument is present
 or not.
 Requests will be rejected if this field is not included.
 Instructors can use this argument to check
 whether students have done the work by themselves.
 No point will be given if students do not use their real
 names in this task.
 The following shows another example.
 The request includes two commands: list all the files and down-
-load the filesecret.txt.
+load the `filesecret.txt`.
 Similarly, a valid MAC needs to be attached, or the server will not execute
 these commands.

 ```